The Hoberg's Family.

 The hotel business was started a few years later when travelers would reach the Hoberg’s ranch, stop over to rest their horses and enjoy a bountiful home-cooked meal.

-The Hoberg’s reputation for hospitality spread and more and more people intentionally came to visit.
-Eventually, they came to vacation.
+As the Hoberg’s reputation for hospitality spread, more people intentionally came to visit, ultimately they came to vacation.

 By 1888, millionaires and celebrities alike began visiting Hoberg’s, including standing governors of California, members for San Francisco sports royalty,the San Francisco 49ers, and more, Hoberg's allure reached south to HollywoodLand where luminaries such as the infamous actress and royal paramour, Lillie Langtry, Clarke Gable, Jackie Gleason, and many other movie stars and entertainers were enticed by the resorts charm.
 Hoberg's is rumored to have even hosted the "infamous" as well, the outlaw Black Bart is said to have stayed at the Hoberg’s family ranch on more than one occasion.

 After 1914, the resort became a popular summer family vacation spot and convention center that hosted both the famous and not so famous.
 At its height, Hoberg's could accommodate 1,000 guests in 220 rooms.
 The resort had an auditorium that could seat 1,000, a dining hall and kitchen that could accommodate 250, outdoor and indoor dance pavilions, 3 bars, barber and beauty shops, general store, coffee shop, tiled and heated pools, bowling alley, tennis court, lawn ballpark, and horse riding stables.
 Employees included 30 waitresses, 15 maids, 10 bartenders, 20 coffee shop employees, a 12-piece orchestra, 1 swimming instructor, and 1 physician.